Remember Fiore? Sailor Moon:

 - The Disney Ducks Comic Universe works like this: There is no ongoing continuity, but occasionally one specific story will reference another specific story.
 There are comic books and pocket books, and each have their own continuity.
 There are many characters that only appear in the pocket books.
 In the pocket books, Uncle Scrooge's rival is named John Rockerduck, while in the comic books he has no rival except for Flintheart Glomgold, who appears very rarely.
 In the pocket books, Donald has a secret superhero identity by the name of Duck Avenger or Paperinik, but this is only ever mentioned in stories specifically about his adventures as Duck Avenger.

-- The tie-in comic mini-series, Star Trek: Countdown, from IDW publishing, directly preludes Star Trek (2009) depicting Spock Prime along with a partial TNG cast reunion helping Nero prevent Romulas' destruction in the prime reality, 8 years after Star Trek: Nemesis.
-Though Word of God decanonizes the comics, the film doesn't explicitly ignore them either leaving it's canonicity up to the readers, thus rendering the mini-series' continuity ambiguous.
-Although it should be noted the graphic novelization of the 2009 movie officially integrates and features the events of Countdown in the scene where Spock Prime mind-melds with New Kirk.
+- The comic mini-series, Star Trek: Countdown bridges the continuity gap between Star Trek: Nemesis and Star Trek (2009), depicting Spock Prime along with a partial TNG cast reunion helping Nero trying to prevent Romulas' imminent destruction in the prime reality.
+Though Word of God decanonizes the comics, the film doesn't explicitly ignore them either leaving its canonicity up to the readers, thus rendering the mini-series' continuity ambiguous.
+Although it should be noted the graphic novelization of the 2009 movie officially integrates and features the events of Countdown in the scene where Spock Prime mind-melds with New Kirk on Delta Vega.

 - Depending on how you look at it, there are either two Alternate Continuities of Highlander (each with Retcons) — the first three movies and everything else — or there are a lot of them.
 Let's go through it step-by-step: